Moelis & Company: History

+Founding and Early Years

 Moelis was founded in July 2007 by Ken Moelis and partners including Navid Mahmoodzadegan and Jeffrey Raich.
-The firm opened in New York and Los Angeles, and became a top 10 ranked M&A advisor in the US in its first full year of operations, advising on transactions such as Anheuser-Busch's $61.2 billion sale to InBev, Yahoo's defense from Microsoft's $44.6 billion unsolicited proposal, and Hilton Hotels' $26.5 billion sale to The Blackstone Group.
+The firm opened in New York and Los Angeles, and expanded to six cities within two years.

+Moelis became a top 10 ranked M&A advisor in the US in its first full year of operations, advising on transactions such as Anheuser-Busch's $61.2 billion sale to InBev, Yahoo's defense from Microsoft's $44.6 billion unsolicited proposal, and Hilton Hotels' $26.5 billion sale to The Blackstone Group.

-In July 2008, Moelis opened its restructuring practice by hiring the co-heads of Jefferies' restructuring and advising on the $22.2 billion reorganization of Delphi Automotive, and the $29.6 billion reorganization of AMR Corp and $17.0 billion merger with US Airways Group.
-Matthew Prest, the restructuring head of European corporate finance firm Close Brothers, soon followed with his team to join Moelis in London.
-Early European restructuring mandates included the £1.5 billion recapitalization of the Co-operative Bank and the €15.4 billion restructuring of Glitnir.
+In 2008, Moelis opened its restructuring practice with senior bankers in New York, Los Angeles, and London.
+Early restructuring mandates included the $29.6 billion reorganization of AMR Corp and its $17.0 billion merger with US Airways Group, the £1.5 billion recapitalization of the Co-operative Bank, and the €15.4 billion restructuring of Glitnir.

-In June 2009 Mark Aedy joined Moelis as head of EMEA Investment Banking based in the London office.
-Early mandates in Europe included advising Natixis on the €30.0 billion disposal of most of its complex credit derivative portfolio.

-In August 2009 Moelis opened an office in Sydney, Australia, led by a team from JP Morgan.
-In Australia, Moelis has advised SABMiller on the A$11.7 billion acquisition of Fosters Group, advised a consortium including Deutsche Bank, KKR and Värde Partners on the A$8.2 billion acquisition of GE Capital Australia & New Zealand Consumer Finance, and advised Centro Properties on the A$4.3 billion restructuring and A$5.0 billion merger of Australian interests.
+In August 2009, Moelis opened an office in Sydney, Australia which has since advised SABMiller on the $10.15 billion acquisition of Fosters Group, and Blackstone on the A$8.9bn acquisition of Crown Resorts Limited.
+It also advised a consortium including Deutsche Bank, KKR and Värde Partners on the A$8.2 billion acquisition of GE Capital Australia & New Zealand Consumer Finance, and advised Centro Properties on the A$4.3 billion restructuring and A$5.0 billion merger of Australian interests.
+Moelis Australia went public on the Australian Securities Exchange in 2017 and now operates as MA Financial Group under the stock ticker MAF.

 The firm opened a Dubai office in January 2011 while advising the Government of Dubai on the $24.9 billion restructuring of its investment holding company, Dubai World.
 The firm also expanded into Asia by opening a Hong Kong office.

-In January 2012, Moelis announced a strategic alliance agreement with the second largest Japanese bank, SMBC and its subsidiary SMBC Nikko Securities.
-Together they have advised on significant cross-border M&A, including Osaka Securities Exchange's ¥278.4 billion combination with the Tokyo Stock Exchange.
+In January 2012, Moelis announced a strategic alliance agreement with the second largest Japanese bank, SMFG, and its subsidiary SMBC Nikko Securities.
+Together they have advised on significant cross-border M&A including Osaka Securities Exchange's ¥278.4 billion combination with the Tokyo Stock Exchange.

 In March 2014, the firm expanded into South America, opening an office in São Paulo, Brazil.

 In April 2014, the firm completed its initial public offering and began trading on the New York Stock Exchange.
 Moelis had advised on over $1 trillion in transactions by the time of its IPO.
-Employees maintain ownership of the majority of the company.